2018-2019 Academic Catalogs

 - Family illness

-Please Note: Notifying the Residence Life Office or faculty members through the Public Information Office DOES NOT constitute an excused absence.
+Please Note: Notifying the Vice President for Student Affairs or faculty members through the Public Information Office DOES NOT constitute an excused absence.
 It is up to the discretion of the professor whether or not students will be excused from class or allowed to make up any missed work.
 Faculty members requiring an excuse to make up missed work must obtain it directly from the student.

 Withdrawal from the University